☎ Call Today Free Consult

 Factor Impact on Sentencing Notes

-Intoxication manslaughter and resulting fatalities carry heavy penalties
+Nature of the Offense Seriousness increases the likelihood of determinate sentencing Intoxication manslaughter and resulting fatalities carry heavy penalties

-Younger juveniles usually remain in the juvenile system
+Age of the Juvenile 14+ can sometimes be tried as adults Younger juveniles usually remain in the juvenile system

-Previous offenses can increase the sentence
+Prior Record Previous offenses can increase the sentence First-time offenders may receive leniency

-Courts evaluate the likelihood of repeat offenses
+Threat to Public Safety Ongoing risk may increase sentencing Courts evaluate the likelihood of repeat offenses

 1. Self-Incrimination

 One of the most common mistakes juveniles make is unintentionally incriminating themselves.
 Statements made to police, even if casual or seemingly harmless, can be interpreted as admissions of guilt.
 Juveniles may not fully understand their rights, such as the right to remain silent or the right to have an attorney present during questioning.
-A skilled attorney guides the juvenile and their family on how to interact with law enforcement, ensuring that nothing said is used against them in court.
+A skilled attorney guides the juvenile and their family on how to interact with law enforcement, to ensure that nothing said is used against them in court.

 2. Missed Procedural Protections

 The Texas juvenile justice system is highly procedural.
 Missing deadlines for motions, hearings, or evidence challenges can significantly weaken a case.
 For example, failing to challenge improperly obtained blood alcohol tests or flawed accident reports can allow the prosecution to introduce damaging evidence without opposition.
-A juvenile determinate sentencing attorney ensures that all procedural requirements are met, motions are filed correctly, and opportunities to challenge the prosecution’s case are fully utilized.
+A juvenile determinate sentencing attorney makes sure all procedural requirements are met, motions are filed correctly, and opportunities to challenge the prosecution’s case are fully utilized.

 3. Poor Plea Decisions